PaddlePaddle/PaddleClas/docs/en/application/transfer_learning_en.md

 ## Large-scale image classification

 In practical applications, due to the lack of training data, the classification model trained on the ImageNet1k data set is often used as the pretrained model for other image classification tasks.
 In order to further help solve practical problems, based on ResNet50_vd, Baidu open sourced a self-developed large-scale classification pretrained model, in which the training data contains 100,000 categories and 43 million pictures.
+The pretrained model can be downloaded as follows：[**download link**](https://paddle-imagenet-models-name.bj.bcebos.com/ResNet50_vd_10w_pretrained.tar)

 We conducted transfer learning experiments on 6 self-collected datasets,